mluchettii/zenportfolio/docs/docs/vscan/nessus.md

     | :--------------| :----------- |
     | 8749 / tcp / www| 192.168.1.14|

-From the vulnerability details, it seems like there is an application using an outdated version of Apache.
+From the vulnerability details, it appeared there was an application using an outdated version of Apache.
 For this vulnerability, the attack vectors include HTTP response splitting and Server-Side Request Forgery (SSRF).
-To investigate this further, I checked what application uses TCP port `8749` on the host:
+To investigate this further, I checked what application was using TCP port `8749` on the host:

 ```sh
 $ sudo ss -tulnp | grep :8749